ollylomax/Plant-Palace---User-Centric-Frontend-Development-Milestone-Project/README.md

         - As a First time Visitor I want to find out what plants are on sale and advice on plant upkeep

+    -   #### Returning Visitor Goals

+        - As a Returning Visitor I want to I want to be able to contact the company with a personal query

         - As a First time Visitor  I want to navigate to their social media sites so I can follow them

-    -   #### Returning Visitor Goals

-        - As a Returning Visitor I want to I want to be able to contact the company with a bespoke question

-        - As a Returning Visitor I want to find community links

         - As a Returning Visitor I want general advice on plant upkeep